How to Handle That Traffic Ticket in Fairfax County

 None of this applies if your ticket was issued in Fairfax County, which does not participate in any of these traffic school programs.
 Why?
 The Fairfax courts take the position that, given the sheer volume of traffic cases in Fairfax, managing that number of referrals to traffic school would be an undue burden on the Clerk’s office.
 It is a perfectly reasonable position, but unhelpful when after 10 years without a traffic ticket you go shopping one day at Tyson’s Corner, miss the turn and make an illegal U-Turn, only to see those flashing lights.
 You want mercy for yourself and the fact that a thousand others do too does not really cross your mind.

 So what can you do when busted for a traffic violation in Fairfax County?
 If you are a Virginia resident, attending voluntary traffic school can add 5 safe driving points to your license.
-If you have that good record and all the safe driving points already, sometimes taking that traffic school course before your court date can influence a judge or prosecutor to reduce your fine (or even reduce the level of offense).
+If you have a good record and all the safe driving points already, sometimes taking that traffic school course before your court date can influence a judge or prosecutor to reduce your fine (or even reduce the level of offense).
 Fairfax County is not a merciless jurisdiction just because they don’t offer traffic school as a way out for those one-time traffic offenders.
 It just takes a little knowledge of their system to know how to navigate it and receive the results you want.
 Contacting an experienced Fairfax traffic attorney for a consultation is always a good first step.